itod/yourbugreportsucks/README.md

 1. EXPECTED RESULT

-    I know it's hard to believe, but sometimes the desired outcome you expect is not obvious to the developer.
+    Sometimes the desired outcome you expect is not obvious to the developer.
 Just to be safe, spell it out here in one short sentence or phrase.

 1. ACTUAL RESULT